pymupdf/PyMuPDF/docs/page.rst

           .. image:: images/img-rotate.*

       :arg int oc:  the xref of an :data:`OCG` / :data:`OCMD` or 0.
 Please refer to :meth:`Page.show_pdf_page` for details.
+      :arg float opacity: set the fill and stroke opacity for the content in the rectangle.
+Only values `0 <= opacity < 1` are considered.
       :arg bool overlay: put the text in front of other content.
 Please refer to :meth:`Page.show_pdf_page` for details.

       :returns: A tuple of floats `(spare_height, scale)`.